michaelaffare/michaelaffare.github.io/portfolio/tswd/assignment/assignment3and4.md

 ## Step 1 - Identify the graph and the Story
 ### Visulations from CNBC Story
-The [CNBC article on Marvel Heroes propelled Disney to Top 2021's Domestic Box Office](https://www.cnbc.com/2022/01/07/disney-topped-the-2021-domestic-box-office.html) contains the below visualisations that seek to communicate how Marvel movies helped Disney become the leading studio in 2021 in terms of Box office earnings.
+The <a href="https://www.cnbc.com/2022/01/07/disney-topped-the-2021-domestic-box-office.html" target="_blank">CNBC article on Marvel Heroes propelled Disney to Top 2021's Domestic Box Office</a> contains the below visualisations that seek to communicate how Marvel movies helped Disney become the leading studio in 2021 in terms of Box office earnings.

 ![cnbc_vizualisations](../../../img/assignmet/3n4/1_cnbc_viz.png)